life-and-dev/son/son-as-angel.draft.md

 ### Jesus considered to be the angel of John's Revelation

+The Book of Revelation contains several passages involving an angel who reveals mysteries to John.
+These passages can be interpreted in two primary ways:

+**Interpretation 1:** Jesus is the angel (the divine messenger who reveals to John) **Interpretation 2:** Jesus and the angel are distinct beings

+Let us examine the key passages:

 > The Revelation of Jesus Christ, **which God gave him** to show His servants — things which must shortly take place.
 And He sent and signified it by His angel to His servant John,
 > 1. who bore witness to **the word of God**, **and**
 > 2. to **the testimony of Jesus Christ**,
 > 3. to all **things that he saw**.
 >
 > — Revelation 1:1-2 (NKJV)

-This allows one of 2 interpretations:
-* *God the Father gave the revelation to Jesus, who gave it to some angel, who gave it to John, who wrote it down for us.*
+**Interpretation 1 (Jesus = Angel):** God the Father gave the revelation to Jesus, who is himself "the angel" (messenger) that gave it to John, who wrote it down for us.

-* *God the Father gave the revelation to Jesus, **who is the angel** (messenger) that gave it to John, who wrote it down for us.*
+**Interpretation 2 (Jesus ≠ Angel):** God the Father gave the revelation to Jesus, who gave it to a separate angelic being, who gave it to John, who wrote it down for us.

-Fast-forward to the closing of the book and we find:
+Fast-forward to the closing of the book:

-> Then he said to me, “These words are faithful and true.”
+> Then he said to me, "These words are faithful and true."
 >
 > And the Lord God of the holy prophets sent **His angel** to show His servants the things which must shortly take place.
 >
-> “**Behold, I am coming quickly!** Blessed is he who keeps the words of the prophecy of this book.”
+> "**Behold, I am coming quickly!** Blessed is he who keeps the words of the prophecy of this book."
 >
 > Now I, John, saw and heard these things.
 And when I heard and saw, I fell down to worship before the feet of the angel who showed me these things.
-> Then he said to me, “See that you do not do that.
-For **I am your fellow servant, and of your brethren the prophets**, and of those who keep the words of this book. **Worship God**.” — Revelation 22:6-9 (NKJV)
+> Then he said to me, "See that you do not do that.
+For **I am your fellow servant, and of your brethren the prophets**, and of those who keep the words of this book. **Worship God**." — Revelation 22:6-9 (NKJV)

-And then in the same chapter John reveal that the speaker is the "Lord Jesus" who use the exact same words:
+Later in the same chapter, John records the "Lord Jesus" using similar words:

-> He who testifies to these things says, “Surely **I am coming quickly**.”
+> He who testifies to these things says, "Surely **I am coming quickly**."
 Amen.
 Even so, come, Lord Jesus! — Revelation 22:20 (NKJV)

-In addition, the angel wields immense power throughout Revelation, opening seals, pronouncing judgments, and guiding John's visions.
-Jesus is also depicted with comparable authority in other parts of the New Testament.

-However, John also revealed:
+**Interpretation 1 (Jesus = Angel):** The angel who says "I am coming quickly" (22:7) is Jesus himself, which explains why Jesus repeats the same phrase in 22:20.
+The angel's refusal of worship and self-description as "fellow servant" reflects Jesus' own humility and servanthood to the Father.

+**Interpretation 2 (Jesus ≠ Angel):** The angel is a distinct being from Jesus.
+Both the angel and Jesus separately declare "I am coming quickly" because they are both coming in their respective roles.
+The angel's refusal of worship proves he is not Jesus, who rightfully receives worship.

+Another passage adds complexity:

-> “**I, Jesus, have sent my angel** to testify to you these things in the churches.
-I am the Root and the Offspring of David, the Bright and Morning Star.” -- Revelation 22:16 (NKJV)
+> "**I, Jesus, have sent my angel** to testify to you these things in the churches.
+I am the Root and the Offspring of David, the Bright and Morning Star." -- Revelation 22:16 (NKJV)

-This again could be interpreted in 2 ways:
-* Either this "angel" is John (the messenger) as stated in Revelation 1:1-2 who were tasked to write down this revelation for the churches.
+**Interpretation 1 (Jesus = Angel):** "My angel" could refer to John himself (the messenger/scribe) as stated in Revelation 1:1-2, who was tasked to write down this revelation for the churches.

-* Or this refers to another angelic being that Jesus sent to the churches.
+**Interpretation 2 (Jesus ≠ Angel):** "My angel" refers to the angelic being who revealed these things to John, confirming that Jesus and the angel are distinct.

-In the absence of names, it is also possible that John intended to say that 3 distinct persons are saying "I am coming quickly".
-These 3 persons would then be:

-* The powerful angel (Revelation 18:1-2,21 or Revelation 20:1-3)
-* God Almighty as "the Alpha and the Omega" (Revelation 1:8, 22:13)
-* The Lord Jesus (Revelation 22:16)

-If this is the case, then we have 3 judges:
-* The angel that judges angels like "Babylon the Great" (Revelation 18:1-2,21) and/or the devil and satan (Revelation 20:1-3)
-* Jesus that judges humans (Revelation 2:16, 6:16-17, 19:11-16)
-* God Almighty that authoritatively oversees all judgment over "each one" (Revelation 22:12)

-Another reason that could indicate that this angel is not Jesus, is that John wrote:
+Additional evidence that supports Interpretation 2:

-> They will make war on **the Lamb**, and **the Lamb** will conquer them, for **he is Lord of lords and King of kings**, and those with him are called and chosen and faithful.”
+> They will make war on **the Lamb**, and **the Lamb** will conquer them, for **he is Lord of lords and King of kings**, and those with him are called and chosen and faithful."
 And **the angel** said to me, ...
 >
 > -- Revelation 17:14-15 (ESV)

-Here, "the Lamb" refers to Jesus (John 1:29,36; Revelation 5:6-14), who is also known as "Lord of lords and King of kings", but in the next verse "the angel" is simply addressed as "the angel".
-John did not say then "the Lamb" or "the Lord said..." but instead the angel seems to speaks separately.

-If this "Lord and King" was the angel, then the angel would not have reacted like this:
+Here, "the Lamb" (Jesus, see John 1:29,36; Revelation 5:6-14) is distinguished from "the angel" who speaks separately.
+If the angel were Jesus, John would have continued calling him "the Lamb" or "the Lord."

+Similarly, when the angel refuses worship:

 > I, John, am the one who heard and saw these things.
 And when I heard and saw them, I fell down to worship at the feet of the angel who showed them to me, but he said to me,
 >
-> “You must not do that! **I am a fellow servant** with you and your brothers the prophets, and with those who keep the words of this book.
-Worship God.” -- Revelation 22:8-9 (ESV)
+> "You must not do that! **I am a fellow servant** with you and your brothers the prophets, and with those who keep the words of this book.
+Worship God." -- Revelation 22:8-9 (ESV)

-This could also be interpreted 2 ways:
-* Jesus was also a fellow brother and prophet and Jesus also served God the Father.
-* The angel was a distinct being from Jesus, which explains why he was not called "Lord" or "King" by John.
+**Interpretation 1 (Jesus = Angel):** Jesus, who took on the role of servant and brother (Hebrews 2:11-12), humbly refuses worship in his messenger role and redirects glory to God the Father, just as he did during his earthly ministry.

+**Interpretation 2 (Jesus ≠ Angel):** The angel's self-description as "fellow servant" and refusal of worship proves he is a created being, not Jesus, who accepted worship and holds titles of "Lord" and "King."

+#### Conclusion on Revelation's Angel

-Whichever way one interprets these passages, it is clear that the identity of this angel is ambiguous and open to interpretation and serve no concrete proof that Jesus is definitely the angel of the LORD in the context of the Book of Revelation.
+As you can see, these passages remain ambiguous.
+The Book of Revelation alone provides no definitive proof that Jesus is the angel of the LORD, as the identity of the angel in Revelation can reasonably be interpreted both ways.
+Therefore we need to gather more concrete evidence.

 ### The Michael the Archangel Question